projectcontour/contour/site/content/resources/upgrading.md

 If your version of Contour is older than v1.17.1, please upgrade to v1.17.1 first, then upgrade to v1.18.0.

+1. The Contour CRD definitions must be re-applied to the cluster, since a number of compatible changes and additions have been made to the Contour API:

+    ```bash
+    $ kubectl apply -f examples/contour/01-crds.yaml
+    ```

 1. Users of the example deployment should reapply the certgen Job YAML which will re-generate the relevant Secrets in a format compatible with [cert-manager](https://cert-manager.io) TLS secrets.
    This will rotate the TLS certificates used for gRPC security.